Boudewijn Ietswaart

-Bernhard Jan Boudewijn Ietswaart (Amsterdam, 12 December 1936 - 23 December 2010) was a Dutch graphic designer, illustrator and type designer who worked almost 20 years outside his native country, especially in Mexico, Spain and Venezuela.
+Bernhard Jan Boudewijn Ietswaart (12 December 1936 in Amsterdam - 23 December 2010) was a Dutch graphic designer, illustrator and type designer who worked almost 20 years outside his native country, especially in Mexico, Spain and Venezuela.
 His hand-painted book covers are considered among the best of the genre.
 The University of Amsterdam maintains a collection of his work.

 Biography

 Education and first works

 Ietswaart, raised in a family of artists and editors, entered the Gerrit Rietveld academy to study with Theo Kurpershoek.
 He was recognized as an exceptionally talented student.
 Kurpershoek introduced him to Gerrit Noordzij and editor W. ten Have for which he as a student designed a series of book-covers.
 After graduating he designed as freelancer for editor Em.
 Querido in 1959 and 1960 a series of book covers.

 Best edited books

 Five books with covers drawn by Ietswaart were on the annual list of 50 best edited books, a list compiled by the organization Collectieve Propaganda van het Nederlandse Boek.